Path to the 2012 Farm Bill: Draft House Farm Bill Drilldown

 - Beginning Farmer and Rancher Development Program (BFRDP): See Beginning and Socially Disadvantaged Farmers and Ranchers above.

 - Local Food Study: See Local Food and Rural Development above.

 - Budget Reporting Requirement: The same very impractical language is included as was in the Senate bill, which requires USDA to submit more detailed information on research priorities, RFA publication dates when submitting their annual budget request to Congress.
 The penalty for not complying with this requirement is the ability of Congress to withhold both appropriated and mandatory research funds.

 - Matching Funds Requirements: There is a new misguided across-the-board 1:1 matching requirement for all competitive grants programs that involve applied research or extension that are either commodity or state specific.
 This provision would likely impact most competitively awarded extension projects, which are very often state-specific, and some integrated projects, including projects funded under BFRDP, Organic Transitions Integrated Research Program, and the Sustainable Agriculture Research and Education Program.

 - Repeals: Several programs are repealed, including the research on viability of small and mid-sized dairy, livestock, and poultry operations, and antibiotic resistant bacteria.

-Beginning and Minority Farmers, Commodity, Crop Insurance & Credit Programs, Conservation, Energy & Environment, Farm Bill, Food Safety, Local & Regional Food Systems, Nutrition & Food Access, Organic Farming, Research, Education & Extension, Risk Management, Rural Development
+Beginning and Minority Farmers, Commodity, Crop Insurance & Credit Programs, Conservation, Energy & Environment, Farm Bill, Food Safety, Local & Regional Food Systems, Nutrition & Food Access, Organic, Research, Education & Extension, Risk Management, Rural Development